-Why swipe with Stripe Terminal
+Why Stripe Terminal?

-1. Enhances the walk-in experience
+1. Enhance the walk-in experience

 Let’s walk through a scenario.
 Your guest pays a 25% deposit at the time of booking online.
-Now ready for check-in, they owe the remaining balance, but also want to purchase some merchandise.
+Now ready for check-in, they owe the remaining balance but also want to purchase some merchandise.
 Here’s how your team might ring up the sale:

 - Rebill against the same card using the stored token — if you already use Stripe

 - Accept cash, cheque, or gift cards, and record the payment under the POS classification and sub-type